 Why the GoPro or DJI camera can lose files

 There are many reasons that files can be lost on a GoPro, DJI, or any camera.
-Most reasons are operator error, or a accident with a camera.
+Most commonly they are operator error, or a physical accident with a camera.
 Fortunately, actual camera errors are rare.
-The memory chip can fail, but the most common chip related issue is a fake memory chip.
+The memory chip can fail, but sadly, the most common chip related issue is a fake memory chip.

 Accidental deletion or formatting